UWDATA515/uwdata515.github.io/projects.md

 * [setup.py script](https://docs.python.org/3/distutils/introduction.html#an-introduction-to-distutils) or [pyproject.toml](https://packaging.python.org/en/latest/tutorials/packaging-projects/#packaging-python-projects) that initializes the project
 * doc folder that contains documentation (including the functional specification, the design specification, the technology review, and the final project presentation)
 * python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with `__init__.py` files) and test files that begin with "test_".
-* examples folder that contains examples of using the packages
+* examples folder that contains examples of using the packages.
+An example is a step-by-step walkthrough of how a user would interact with your project - all the users that you've identified as part of your functional specification.

 ## Design Documents

 You will create at least two Markdown documents describing the design of your project.
-These documents should be in your project `docs` folder.
+These documents should be in your project `docs` folder, and the first draft (for grading) is due as specified in the timeline above.

 - **Functional Specification**.
 The document should have the following sections:
   - Background.
 The problem being addressed.
   - User profile.
 Who uses the system.
 What they know about the domain and computing (e.g., can browse the web, can program in Python)